How to Obtain a Commercial Drivers License

-The CDL Drivers License Application Process for Seniors
+Find Out About the CDL Drivers License Application Process

 Should a senior applicant believe he or she is capable of providing all of the CDL information discussed previously, he or she may begin the process for how to get a commercial drivers license by scheduling two major visits to the state’s DMV office.
 An applicant should only schedule the first visit to the DMV when he or she is prepared to take a CDL test regarding proper commercial vehicle operation.

 What will happen on the first DMV visit?